 - Statistics for Bioengineers - 3 credits

-- Societal, Political, and Ethical Issues in Bioengineering - 3 credits
+- Societal, Political, and Ethical Issues in Bioengineering (or equivalent bioethics course) - 3 credits

 - Grant Writing in Bioengineering - 1 credit